Ippen: Method of propagation

 While his thought has been praised by thinkers like Yanagi Muneyoshi, Ippen himself placed value not on abstract doctrine but focused on the practice of propagating the single-minded recitation of the six-syllable nembutsu.
 The way Ippen taught the nembutsu to others is described by the term ippen-nembutsu (single nembutsu, or "once" nembutsu) which indicated a single racitation of "Namu-amida-butsu" (I take refuge in Amida Buddha).
 According to Hirota, his method of propagation "seems to have been an 'exchange' or 'bestowal' of utterance in which Ippen, reciting the Name himself, would urge a passerby to follow his example."
 This first single utterance was seen as highly important for Ippen, since it indicated that the person was now sure to attain rebirth in the Pure Land.
 Furthermore, this single moment of recitation is also non-dual with the essence of Amida's Buddhahood.

 After a person had responded to Ippen's nembutsu with a recitation of their own, Ippen would then hand them a slip of paper (fuda) with "Namo Amida Butsu" (南無阿弥陀仏; meaning "I pay homage to Amida Buddha") printed on it.
-Ippen describes this as a image which could be used on an altar, indicated that they might have been considered as sacred honzon by the people.
+Ippen describes this as an image which could be used on an altar, indicated that they might have been considered as sacred honzon by the people.
 Since Amida's name was considered to embody enlightenment itself, it could also have served as concrete symbol of an individual's conversion and future enlightenment.
 It thus served as a tangible link to the sacred for common people and made their religious practice of accepting the nembutsu an embodied one rather than an intellectual one.

 Ippen wished to lead as many people as possible to birth in the Pure Land (a concept known as issai shujō ketsujō ōjō, the certain rebirth of all sentient beings), and so distributed these slips widely.
 They were inscribed with "The anjin [faith] of the Universal Vow of the Six and the Eight" (安心の六八の弘誓), meaning, "Namo Amida Butsu" along with the eight characters "Ketsujō Ōjō Rokujūmannin" (決定往生六十万人; which can be translated as "600,000 people are determined of birth in the Pure Land", or "Decisive settlement of birth: sixty myriad people").